InjectiveLabs/injective-docs/.gitbook/developers/evm-developers/guides/testnet-deployment.md

 After the deployment is completed, if you visit a network explorer, such as Blockscout, and search for the address of the smart contract, you will see that it has bytecode.

-However, to add more details you need to verify the contract.
+However, to add more details, you need to verify the contract.

 ```bash
 forge verify-contract \